operator-framework/operator-lifecycle-manager/.github/PULL_REQUEST_TEMPLATE.md

 **Motivation for the change:**

+**Reviewer Checklist**
+[] Implementation matches the proposed design, or proposal is updated to match implementation [] Sufficient unit test coverage
+[] Sufficient end-to-end test coverage
+[] docs updated or added to `/docs`
+[] commit messages sensible and descriptive
+[] if implementation differs from proposal, proposal is updated to reflect the changes

 <!--

 Note: If this PR is fixing an issue make sure to add a note saying: